CLI Quickstart

 ```

-these flags, the CLI exits with an error that lists them instead of hanging on a prompt.
+modes, the CLI exits with an error that lists them instead of hanging on a prompt. `--help` and

 ## What Happens